Future-House/paper-qa/README.md

 you will likely want an API key for both [Crossref](https://www.crossref.org/documentation/metadata-plus/metadata-plus-keys/) and [Semantic Scholar](https://www.semanticscholar.org/product/api#api-key), which will allow you to avoid hitting public rate limits using these metadata services.
 Those can be exported as `CROSSREF_API_KEY` and `SEMANTIC_SCHOLAR_API_KEY` variables.

-## PaperQA2 vs PaperQA

-We've been working on hard on fundamental upgrades for a while and mostly followed [SemVer](https://semver.org/). meaning we've incremented the major version number on each breaking change.
-This brings us to the current major version number v5.
-So why call is the repo now called PaperQA2?
-We wanted to remark on the fact though that we've exceeded human performance on [many important metrics](https://paper.wikicrow.ai).
-So we arbitrarily call version 5 and onward PaperQA2, and versions before it as PaperQA1 to denote the significant change in performance.
-We recognize that we are challenged at naming and counting at FutureHouse, so we reserve the right at any time to arbitrarily change the name to PaperCrow.

-## What's New in Version 5 (aka PaperQA2)?

-Version 5 added:

-- A CLI `pqa`
-- Agentic workflows invoking tools for paper search, gathering evidence, and generating an answer
-- Removed much of the statefulness from the `Docs` object
-- A migration to LiteLLM for compatibility with many LLM providers as well as centralized rate limits and cost tracking
-- A bundled set of configurations (read [here](#bundled-settings))) containing known-good hyperparameters

-Note that `Docs` objects pickled from prior versions of `PaperQA` are incompatible with version 5 and will need to be rebuilt.
-Also, our minimum Python version is now Python 3.11.

 ## Usage